Aurotek/playbook/desarrollo/code_coverage.md

 sudo phpenmod xdebug
 ```

-Then you be able to test with coverage by entering:
+Then you'll be able to test with coverage by entering:
 ```bash
 XDEBUG_MODE=coverage phpunit --filter test --coverage-text
 ```